bahmutov/start-server-and-test/README.md

 }
 ```

-You can also shorten local url to just port
+You can also shorten local url to just port, the code below is equivalent to checking `http://localhost:8080`.

 ```json
 {